flexera-public/flexera-plugins/google/google_cloud_sql/README.md

   - `GOOGLE_SQL_PLUGIN_PRIVATE_KEY`
 - The following packages are also required (See the Installation section for details):
   - [sys_log](sys_log.rb)
+- Enable the Google Cloud SQL API on your Project.
+Refer to [Google Documentation](https://cloud.google.com/sql/docs/mysql/admin-api/#activating_the_api) for more information.

 ## Getting Started
 ### Creating a GCP Service Account